-The first battle of El Alamein in July 1942 was a clear victory by British forces against over-stretched, exhausted and poorly organized impatient Nazi invaders.
-Battalions of M3 “Grant” Lend-Lease tanks ripped apart Rommel’s best armored divisions as he predictably advanced from the south below Alam Halfa Ridge.
-The second battle would be an even bigger victory thanks in part to disinformation tactics.
+The first battle of El Alamein in July 1942 became a clear victory by British forces against over-stretched, exhausted and poorly organized impatient Nazi invaders.
+Battalions of M3 “Grant” Lend-Lease tanks from America ripped apart Rommel’s best armored divisions as he predictably advanced from the south below Alam Halfa Ridge.
+The second battle would be an even bigger victory, a huge rout, thanks to almost perfectly executed disinformation strategy.

-At the start of the summer the Nazis had been confident they would be rolling into Egypt.
-General Rommel was so unrealistic about the situation that by the end of June Mussolini himself flew into Libya (under Italian rule) expecting to join a victory parade through Cairo.
+The Nazis had been confident as the summer began in 1942 that they soon would be rolling tanks into Egypt.
+General Rommel infamously became so unrealistic about the situation that Mussolini himself flew into Libya towards the end of June (under Italian rule) expecting he would be sitting atop a victory parade through Cairo.

-The man appointed to do it was Britain’s General Montgomery who was set on August 13 to command the Eighth Army.
-His entrance was something of a shake-up, a move reminiscent of 1917 in WWI when General Lord Edmund Allenby landed as Commander of the Egyptian Expeditionary Force.
+The man Britain appointed was General Montgomery who on August 13 shipped in to command the Eighth Army.
+His entrance was a classic British shake-up, a move reminiscent of 1917 in WWI when General Lord Edmund Allenby landed as Commander of the Egyptian Expeditionary Force.

 Deception was a game Allenby had famously adopted in WWI to turn tides and roll through and around the Ottomans (and Germans).
 He also had written about it after the war, as captured by many books.